IBM Selectric: Inked and correcting ribbons

 Shortly after the machine was introduced, a "Tech-3" ribbon appeared.
 It essentially replaced the cloth ribbon, as it offered typing quality close to the film ribbon but at a use cost comparable to the reusable cloth.
 Like the cloth ribbon, Tech-3 ribbons incremented only a fraction of the character width after being struck.
 Unlike the cloth ribbon, the Tech-3 ribbon provided high-quality impressions for several characters from each spot on the one-time-use ribbon.
 Because characters overstrike each other on a Tech-3 ribbon several times, it could not be easily read to discover what had been typed.
 The Tech-3 ribbon offered equivalent document security to the carbon film ribbon, as its impressions were permanent as soon as they had been struck.
 The Tech-3 ribbon was used with the same cover-up tape that worked with the other non-correctable ribbons.

 The thumb wheel on the ribbon cartridge and the correction tape spools were color-coded so they could be easily identified and matched with the appropriate correction tapes: Yellow for the correctable film ribbon and Lift-Off tape; gray, pink, and blue for cloth, carbon film, and Tech-3, respectively.
 Later another type of correctable film ribbon and lift-off tape appeared, both color-coded orange.
 The yellow meant the ribbon was a higher quality and would produce a better-quality type image.
 Orange was a lower-cost ribbon for everyday typing.
 The yellow and orange coded lift-off tapes would work with either ribbon type.

 The slightly adhesive Lift-Off tape would sometimes damage more delicate paper surfaces.
 A less "sticky" version of these tapes was eventually offered, but some people believed it did not remove the ink as well.
 Some typists found that a piece of adhesive tape such as Scotch Tape could be used in place of lift-off tape.

-Some colored ribbons (such as brown) were also available.
+Colored film ribbons (red, blue, green and brown) were also available.
 The ribbon cartridge mechanism did not allow for two-color ribbons, such as black and red, which had been common on earlier typewriters.